Satyam709/LeetcodeEnhancer/README.md

    - Click **Load unpacked**.
    - Select the folder where you extracted the extension.

+### Firefox Installation

+1. **Download the Firefox ZIP file**
+   - Go to the [Releases](https://github.com/Satyam709/LeetcodeEnhancer/releases) page of this repository.
+   - Download the latest `leetcode-enhancer-firefox-v2.0.0.zip` file.

+2. **Load the Extension into Firefox**
+   - Open Firefox.
+   - Navigate to `about:debugging`.
+   - Click **This Firefox**.
+   - Click **Load Temporary Add-on**.
+   - Select the zip or extacted folder as required.

+### Usage

 4. **Use the Extension**
-   - The extension will now be loaded in Chrome and ready to use.
+   - The extension will now be loaded in your browser and ready to use.
    - You can pin the extension to the toolbar for quick access.
+   - Visit Leetcode.com to see the enhanced features in action.

 ---

 ## Notes

-- If you encounter theme coloring issue just set theme in leetcode to manual rather than system.
+- If you encounter theme coloring issues, just set the theme in Leetcode to manual rather than system.
+- The extension works on various Leetcode pages including problem sets, individual problems, and study plans.

 ---

 ## Changelog

+### v2.0.0 (Latest)

+- **Firefox Support**: Added support for Firefox browser with dedicated Firefox manifest.
+- **Enhanced Editorial Access**: Improved access to premium editorials and solutions.
+- **Better Error Handling**: Added analytics and error tracking for improved stability.
+- **Code Optimization**: Refactored codebase with modular architecture for better maintainability.
+- **Cross-Browser Compatibility**: Ensured consistent functionality across Chrome and Firefox.

 ### v1.0.0

 - Initial release.
+- Basic premium feature unlocking.
+- Company-specific problem access.
+- Problem frequency display.